Dưa Chua Recipe

 Home » Recipes A-Z » Dưa Chua Recipe

-Vietnamese pickled mustard greens (Dưa Chua) are a condiment that never fails to appear on the dining table during the Lunar New Year celebration in Vietnam.
+Dưa chua (Vietnamese pickled mustard greens) is a side dish that never fails to appear on the dining table during the Lunar New Year celebration in Vietnam.
 Although the recipe is simple, the result will surprise you with its mouth-watering flavor.

 Essentially, this dish features a combination of gai choy and aromatics bathed in a salt and sugar brine.
 After pickling, the veggies become a crunchy feast boasting a wonderfully sweet, sour, and salty taste.
 If that sounds good to you, don’t waste any time and scroll down to learn today’s recipe!

-While they aren’t as fancy-looking as other famous Vietnamese delicacies, pickles are the “quiet heroes” that round off the culinary experience.
+While they aren’t as fancy-looking as other famous Vietnamese dishes, pickles are the “quiet heroes” that round off the culinary experience.

 Tools Dua Chua